gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classBslAdvectionPolar.md

 **Parameters:**

+* `builder_2d` The 2D builder used to compute interpolations coefficients from the function values at interpolation points.
-* `function_interpolator` The polar interpolator to interpolate the function once the characteristics have been computed.
+* `evaluator_2d` The 2D evaluator used to evaluate the interpolating function at the feet of the characteristics.
 * `foot_finder` An IFootFinder which computes the feet of the characteristics.
 * `logical_to_physical_mapping` The mapping function from the logical domain to the physical domain.

-**Template parameters:**

-* `IFootFinder` A child class of IFootFinder.